dddmoesddd/AccountingDemo/README.md

 now  run  the project  and you must  see swagger of those microservice

-***for update voucher give voucher number bettwen ""
+***for update voucher give voucher number between ""

 ***every crud operation must be reflect  in journal database